MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/using-mobilefirst-developer-cli-to-manage-mobilefirst-artifacts.md

 > **Note:** Minimum supported node.js version is 4.2.3

 ## Installing the MobileFirst Developer CLI
-To install the Command Line Interface execute the command:
+To install the Command Line Interface run the command:

 ```bash
 npm install -g mfpdev-cli
 ```

-To confirm the installation, execute the command `mfpdev` without any arguments and it will print the help text:
+To confirm the installation, run the command `mfpdev` without any arguments and it will print the help text:

 ```shell
 NAME